Natmataung National Park: Geography and landscape

-Natmataung National Park covers approximately 72,300 hectares (723 km²) across the Chin Hills of western Myanmar, spanning the townships of Kanpetlet, Mindat, and Matupi.
-The park’s terrain features steep mountain slopes, deep valleys, and high ridges.
+Natmataung National Park covers approximately 72,300 hectares (723 km^{2}) across the Chin Hills of western Myanmar, spanning the townships of Kanpetlet, Mindat, and Matupi.
+The park's terrain features steep mountain slopes, deep valleys, and high ridges.
 Elevations range from 740 metres (2,430 ft) to 3,070 metres (10,070 ft) at the summit of Mount Victoria, the highest peak in Chin State.

 Due to its variation in elevation, the park hosts multiple habitat types, including lowland dipterocarp, mixed deciduous, pine, oak-rhododendron, and montane evergreen forests.
 It serves as an important watershed, feeding tributaries of the Myittha and Lemro Rivers, which connect to the Irrawaddy River.

 Biodiversity

-Natmataung National Park is one of Myanmar’s most significant biodiversity zones, with surveys documenting over 808 plant species, including ferns, orchids, and rhododendrons.
+Natmataung National Park is one of Myanmar's most significant biodiversity zones, with surveys documenting over 808 plant species, including ferns, orchids, and rhododendrons.

 Fauna includes approximately 299 bird species, 23 amphibians, 65 reptiles, and 77 butterfly species.
-The white-browed nuthatch (Sitta victoriae), endemic to the region, is the park’s flagship species.
+The white-browed nuthatch (Sitta victoriae), endemic to the region, is the park's flagship species.
 Mammals such as the Western hoolock gibbon, clouded leopard and gaur also inhabit the park.

 Local culture and significance

 The park lies within the ancestral lands of Chin ethnic groups such as the D’ai, M’uun, and Upu tribes.

-Nat Ma Taung (locally known as Khaw-nu-soum or Khonuamthung) means "Mother of Spirits" or "Great Mountain Goddess."
+Nat Ma Taung (locally known as Khaw-nu-soum or Khonuamthung) means "Mother of Spirits" or "Great Mountain Goddess".
 It is revered in traditional animist beliefs, symbolizing guardian spirits dwelling on the peak.

 The region is also known for the facial tattoos of Chin women, a cultural identity practice once considered a mark of beauty but now fading among younger generations.

 Conservation

-The park is managed by the Nature and Wildlife Conservation Division of Myanmar’s Ministry of Environmental Conservation and Forestry.
+The park is managed by the Nature and Wildlife Conservation Division of Myanmar's Ministry of Environmental Conservation and Forestry.
 Despite its protected status, it faces several conservation challenges: